 Formula-based questions are more than just ‘solving for the median’ or calculating earned value.
 While there are only a few calculation questions on the exam and most do not require complicated calculations, there are around 50 various formulas that you will need to know backwards and forwards in order to pass the PMP Exam.
 Understanding them thoroughly down to the importance of each element will give you the decision making criteria to include or exclude the values in the PMP exam question.

 You need to answer dozens of samples from each question type before you will feel ready to tackle the exam.
 But how and where do you find good PMP mock exams?

 There are many free PMP sample questions available just one short Google search away.
 However, you want to be very careful, because with free mock questions more times than not, the old adage “You get what you pay for” applies.

-The best way to practice sample questions is by signing up to an online PMP exam simulator.
+The best way to practice sample questions is by signing up for an online PMP exam simulator.
 You can access the questions over the internet from anywhere and on your schedule.
-Be sure the questions were created based on the most recent version of the PMBOK® Guide.
-The question population should be a good mix of the types as well as cover all PMBOK® Guide concepts.
+Be sure the questions were created based on the most recent version of the PMP® Examination Content Outline.

 So, there you have it.
 If you want to pass the PMP exam, you need to learn about the different types of questions that appear on the exam and practice them using a high-quality online PMP Exam simulator.
 Once you know how to identify the real question being asked from each of these question types, you’ll greatly increase the odds of arriving at the correct answer.
 I know this sounds simplistic, but it is no small task because you’ll need to be able to recall and apply all the theoretical knowledge required, combine it with your own project management experience, and relate this to the question at hand.

 Copyright © 2008 - 2020 OSP International LLC.